Prophet Inequalities over Time: A Simple Lower Bound on the Prophet Inequality over Time

+Combining the two previous lemmas, we obtain a lower bound on the prophet inequality of \textsc{Simple}.

+A numerical optimization over $a$ yields a best possible lower bound obtainable by this approach of $0.3965$ when choosing $a \approx 2.083$.
+For simplicity, we choose $a=2$ for Theorem \ref{thm:simple}.

-which finishes the proof. \end{proof} Now we are ready to prove the claimed lower bound on the prophet-inequality of \textsc{Simple}, \cref{thm:simple}. \begin{proof}[Proof of \cref{thm:simple}] First, note that for $n=1$, every procedure has to select the single value for one step, which yields a prophet-inequality of $1$.\\ Next, for $a = 2$ and general value of $n\in\mathbb{N}_{>1}$, the corresponding fraction of the bounds from the lemmas is non-increasing in $n$: where the latter inequality can be shown by multiplying the numerator of one fraction with the denominator of the other and comparing the terms.
+\begin{proof}[Proof of Theorem \ref{thm:simple}] First, note that for $n=1$, every procedure has to select the single value for one step, which yields a prophet inequality of $1$.\\ Next, for $a = 2$ and general value of $n\in\mathbb{N}_{>1}$, the corresponding fraction of the bounds from the lemmas is non-increasing in $n$: where the latter inequality can be shown by multiplying the numerator of one fraction with the denominator of the other and comparing the terms.
 Consequently, the fraction is lower bounded for all $n\in\mathbb{N}_{>0}$ by

-which finishes the proof. \end{proof} Note that a numerical optimization over $a$ yields a best possible lower bound obtainable by this approach of $0.3965$ when choosing $a \approx 2.083$.